CtrlK

 node_properties=["pagerank", "embedding"],

-db_node_properties=["name"], # pull from connected DB for context (connected modes only)
+db_node_properties=["name"], # connected modes only

 )